cwwg/cwwg/rfcs/0000-template.md

 - Start Date: (fill me in with today's date, YYYY-MM-DD)
 - Reference Discussion: (fill in the RFCs GitHub discussion.
 If it does not exist yet, create one.
 Example:  cwwg/cwwg#6)
 - Reference Issues: (OPTIONAL: fill in existing related issues, if any, else delete)
+- Introduction PR: (The PR that introudces this RFC.
+Example: cwwg/cwwg#8)
-- Implementation PR: (leave this empty.
+- Implementation PR: (If applicable, a PR implementing the changes introduced by this RFC.
 Example: cwwg/cwwg#9)

 # Summary